galaxyproject/admin-training/sessions/18-clouds/clouds.md

 * Galaxy in the Clouds?
 * AWS and other Clouds
 * CloudMan and CloudLaunch (& cloud agnosticisim)
-* CloudMan Galaxy
+* Genomics Virtual Lab
 * Architecture
 * Persistence
-* Taking it further - The GVL
-* Other cloud usage - burst!
+* Integration with the cloud: CloudBridge
 ]

 .footnote[\#usegalaxy \#Oslo2018 / @galaxyproject]